Russia's war on Ukraine latest: Putin hosts China's Xi | Law-Order

 Russia's war on Ukraine latest: Putin hosts China's Xi

-* After U.S. sources said Chinese ammunition was being used by Russian forces, Beijing countered that it was the United States, not China, supplying arms to the Ukraine battlefield.
+* The White House urged Xi to use his visit to tell Putin to respect Ukraine's sovereignty and end the war even as Washington earlier denounced its timing, saying it provided Moscow with "diplomatic cover" to commit further crimes.
 DIPLOMACY * Russia's Investigative Committee said it had opened a counter-case against the ICC prosecutor and judges, arguing there were no grounds for criminal liability on Putin's part and heads of state enjoyed immunity. * Justice ministers from around the world were gathering in London to discuss scaling up support for the ICC.

-Chinese President Xi Jinping met Russian counterpart Vladimir Putin in Moscow on Monday, seeking to promote Beijing's role as potential peacemaker in Ukraine and to deepen economic ties with an ally he sees as a useful counterweight to the West.
+Vladimir Putin hosted his "dear friend" Xi Jinping for dinner in the Kremlin on Monday, showing off his relationship with his most powerful ally just days after an international court called for the Russian president's arrest for war crimes in Ukraine.
 RUSSIA-CHINA

 DIPLOMACY * Russia's Investigative Committee said it had opened a counter-case against the ICC prosecutor and judges, arguing there were no grounds for criminal liability on Putin's part and heads of state enjoyed immunity.